 Bilateral Economic Relations

-The United States and Armenia have a number of agreements affecting trade and investment, including a Trade and Investment Framework Agreement (TIFA), an Agreement on Trade Relations, an Investment Incentive Agreement, and a Bilateral Investment Treaty (BIT).
-The two governments convene the U.S.-Armenia Joint Task Force (USATF) to discuss mutual areas of cooperation.
-Armenia’s law on foreign investment governs all direct investments in Armenia, including those from the United States.
-U.S. investment in Armenia has included energy, information technology, agriculture, tourism, carpet and furniture production, construction, beverage bottling, jewelry and textile production, and mining.
-Armenia has been designated as a beneficiary country under the Generalized System of Preferences (GSP) program, under which a range of products that Armenia might seek to export are eligible for duty-free entry to the United States.
+The United States and Armenia have a number of agreements affecting trade and investment, including a Trade and Investment Framework Agreement, an Agreement on Trade Relations, an Investment Incentive Agreement, a Bilateral Investment Treaty, and an Agreement on Science and Technology Cooperation.
+The two governments convene the U.S.-Armenia Strategic Dialogue to discuss mutual areas of cooperation.
+U.S. investment in Armenia has flowed to a variety of projects, including those related to energy, information technology, agriculture, tourism, carpet and furniture production, construction, beverage bottling, jewelry and textile production, and mining.
+Armenia has been designated as a beneficiary country under the Generalized System of Preferences (GSP) program, under which a range of exports from Armenia are eligible for duty-free entry to the United States.
 The GSP program provides an incentive for investors to produce in Armenia and export selected products duty-free to the U.S. market.

 Armenia’s Membership in International Organizations

-Armenia and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
-Armenia also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program.
+Armenia and the United States belong to a number of the same international organizations, including the United Nations, the Organization for Security and Cooperation in Europe, the International Monetary Fund, the World Bank, and the World Trade Organization.
+Armenia is an observer to the Organization of American States.
+Armenia also participates in the North Atlantic Treaty Organization’s Partnership for Peace program.

 More information about Armenia is available from the Department of State and other sources, some of which are listed here: